-Now the angel is showing John the Holy City, Jerusalem.
+Now the angel is showing John the holy Jerusalem.

-Which is coming down out of heaven from God.
+Which is descending out of heaven from God.

 McGee, “two facts are evident from this passage: (1) It comes down out of heaven, and (2) it is not stated that it comes to the earth.”
 (McGee, J. Vernon, Thru the Bible: Volume V: Nashville: [Thomas Nelson, 1983], 1068)

 11. “The glory of God was ,magnificently displayed in his throne room, as John had seen in chapter 4.
 When Moses had set up the Israelites’ tabernacle in the wilderness, it was filled with the visible, shining manifestation of God (Exodus 40:34-35).”
 (Easley, 398)